vetlemknutsen/DAT250-Experiments/dat250-expass3.md

 This was a fun experiment and I learnt a lot about connecting backend and frontend.

 FYI - The instructions mentions in the end: a link to your code for experiments 1-2 above.
-I don't really think it makes sense to add links to experiment 1?
-So I hadded links where I found it useful.
+I don't really think it makes sense to add links to step 1?
+So I added links where I found it useful.

 ### Step 1
 Node.js and NPM were already installed.